 DCM also supports a mixed approach.
 For some releases, a user might centrally control the release and its process rules, and for others locally control them.
-DCM also allows a release to be centrally controlled but have some of that release's process rule be locally controlled, so that a different process may be implemented in a specific database.
+DCM also allows a release to be centrally controlled, but have some of the process rules for that release be locally controlled, so that a different process may be implemented in a specific database.
 The user may take local control of a release-specific process rule in order to make some local changes for that database.
 The process rule will remain associated with the release as a valid purpose for that release.